my-cumbria-logo, my-cumbria-logo Toggle navigation

 Structuring a conclusion

-This may look daunting to start with, but you will start to develop an awareness of which are your areas of weakness that you need to focus on most.
+This may look daunting to start with, but you will start to develop an awareness of which areas you find most challenging that you need to develop further.

 • Spelling, Punctuation and Grammar